Henry-Edet/snap/README.md

 #  PROJECT DOCUMENTATION

-one of my first projects, built using HTML, CSS AND JAVASCRIPT
+one of my first projects; built using HTML, CSS AND JAVASCRIPT